 Atlas is the core of MongoDB Cloud, a unified data platform for modern applications.
 MongoDB Cloud provides a data foundation, unifying different data services with a common developer experience from cloud to edge.
 We’re excited to launch many of these data services today.

 Atlas Search, now GA, is built into Atlas.
 Instead of deploying a separate search technology and coordinating data synchronization with your transactional database, you can create search indexes right in Atlas and access them with the same MongoDB aggregation framework you’re already familiar with.

 Atlas Data Lake, also generally available today, helps realize the value of your data lake faster by querying data in any format on Amazon S3 using the MongoDB Query Language (MQL).
 You can query your existing S3 data or even enable automated tiering of data between the Atlas Cloud Database and Data Lake.
-Atlas Online Archive, available today in beta, automatically moves older data into Data Lake while preserving query access across both tiers with federated queries.
+Atlas Online Archive, available today in preview, automatically moves older data into Data Lake while preserving query access across both tiers with federated queries.

 This data foundation reaches to the edge with the Realm Mobile Database, compatible with both iOS and Android.
 Mobile apps need local access to data, and Realm makes it happen without taking up too much space or draining your battery.
-Realm Sync, available in beta, automates the process of syncing bi-directionally with a backend Atlas cluster, with built-in conflict resolution.
+Realm Sync, available in preview, automates the process of syncing bi-directionally with a backend Atlas cluster, with built-in conflict resolution.